openspending/community.openspending.org/resources/osi/introduction.md

   * Examine some key case studies of how organisations are using technology to do groundbreaking research,  citizen engagement, visualisation and tracking of accountability.
   * Talk about the training needs for CSOs to help them better use the data available, and to demand better data.

 The team behind the report can be reached at any time on *info [at] openspending.org*.

-## Extra Material

-### Videos

-As part of the research for this project, we travelled from [Athens to Berlin](http://community.openspending.org/2012/07/athens-to-berlin-a-european-financial-profile/) to conduct a series of interviews with Civil Society Organisations across Europe.
-We were interested to know whether everyone suffered from similar problems in using the data - or whether some countries had a far easier time using the data.
-We found both statements to be true...

-These films can be found in the dedicated [videos section](./videos/).

-### Map of projects

-As an additional appendix to this report, we have published links to all of the organisations who we encountered of spoke to during our research and made a [map of their projects](http://apps.openspending.org/oscontactsmap/).
-The majority of these projects have some kind of online presence and use technology either to get, clean, analyse or present their data.

-## Thanks

 We would like to thank the Open Society Foundations for their generous support to put together the research for this report.